ElioDiNino/SSC-Scripts/README.md

 Huge thank you to [@Levivus](https://github.com/Levivus) for the his original specializations script which is what allowed me to develop both of these scripts

+## Limitations

+- Due to 2FA requirements, these scripts not work for anyone who is employed by UBC
+- The computer the scripts run on must continuously remain on for SSC to be periodically scraped
+  - A desktop computer or server is recommended for this reason

 ## Setup Instructions

 1. Ensure that you have Python installed.
 Visit [this link](https://www.python.org/downloads/) if you need to install it.